Yeovil People

 His first power was obtained by a man (or one of his brothers) turning a cart-wheel, with a belt on the rim to drive his lathe.
 His products were all jobbing work, including wooden wheel-hubs, skittle balls and pins, balusters, newels and all manner of fine furniture parts.
 He was an expert in making and fitting the teeth for cog-wheels (usually from hornbeam) which led to what is known as millwrighting – a type of engineering mainly for water power.
 At least half his turnover was for local leather dressers making the various vats and tubs.
 This led to making a closed tub (called a tumbler), with a door, and revolving it to mix the skins in the various liquors.

 At the beginning of 1897, Frank married Ellen Ann Raymond (1876-1947) at Yeovil.
 They were to have three sons; John Raymond (b1900), Thomas (b1905) and Richard (b1908).
-Whitby's Yeovil Almanack Advertiser of 1898 In the 1901 census Frank and Ellen, together with baby John, were listed at 1 Goldcroft next door to his parents.
+In Whitby's Yeovil Almanack Advertiser of 1898 and in the 1901 census Frank and Ellen, together with baby John, were listed at 1 Goldcroft next door to his parents.
 28-year old Frank gave his occupation as a cooper and wood turner, and it was noted that he was an employer.

 Around this time Frank expanded his business, turning ever more to engineering, and establishing FW Sibley & Co.
 By the time of the 1911 census, 38-year old Frank had moved his family to Crofton Park, where they lived with a servant.
 Frank gave his occupation as an electrical and (word illegible) engineer.
 The company went on to specialise in structural steelwork for new buildings, as evidenced below in the photographs of the steelwork for the Western Gazette building (1906) and the curved structural steelwork being erected in the mid-1930s for the present Art Deco style building on the corner of Park Road and Princes Street.